Educational Programs & Operations Levy

 Why does the total requested collection amount go up each year of the levy?

-The total amount collected typically increases year-over-year (just as it did with the expiring levy) due to increased costs over time, like inflation.
+The total amount collected typically increases year-over-year due to increased costs over time, like inflation.

 Can you share more details about projected increased costs using dollar amounts?